Samarahul/DroneVision/README.md

 # DroneVision
- DroneVision is an AI-powered drone system for monitoring road construction.
-It uses U-Net for road segmentation, compares images over time, and calculates construction progress automatically.
-The tool offers fast, accurate reports and reduces the need for manual site visits.
+ DroneVision is an AI-powered system for monitoring road construction projects.
+Using U-Net for road segmentation and high-resolution imagery, it tracks construction progress by comparing images over time.
+This system automates progress reporting, reducing the need for manual inspections and enhancing project efficiency.
-Here's a complete `README.md` file for your **DroneVision** project based on your presentation:

 ---